ZhianMai/Multi-threading-in-Java/README.md

 operation, and thread B perform modify the head.next operation.
 The result shows that all remaining elements of the linked list are lost even though thread A performs "atomic check".

+#### 3.6 Solving ABA Problem   :link:[link](src/johnston/thread/thread_safety_and_locking/juc_atomic/StampedRefNoABA.java)
+Using AtomicStampedReference to flag the inconsistency of the synced object can avoid ABA problem.
+It requires that every operation on the stamped reference should update the version variable as well.

+AtomicMarkableReference is a simplified AtomicStampedReference.
+It can only tell if the variable is modified once or not.

 ## 4.

 ## 5. Demos of Using Multi-threading